Johnny Cade quotes and page numbers give a deeper understanding of the character.

 For instance, Johnny’s courage shines particularly brightly when he instructs Dally Winston to leave a girl alone (Chapter 2, Page 24), even though Dally is known for his volatile temper.

-His bravery is a surprise even to his own gang members, showing that deep within him, there’s a strong spirit hidden behind the façade of a frightened young boy.
+His bravery surprises even his own gang members, showing that deep within him, there’s a strong spirit hidden behind the façade of a frightened young boy.

 Johnny wishes to find an environment without the division of Greasers and Socs but with only plain, ordinary people (Chapter 3, Page 48).
-This reveals his longing for unity, equality, and peaceful coexistence, perhaps as a reflection of his inner desire for a more harmonious, loving personal environment.
+This reveals his longing for unity, equality, and peaceful coexistence, perhaps reflecting his inner desire for a more harmonious, loving personal environment.

 Despite his harrowing emotional and physical trials, Johnny continues to be a kind and supportive friend, especially to Ponyboy Curtis.

 Throughout the novel, Johnny cares for his friends and is determined to protect them.
-This is demonstrated when he reassures and stands up for Ponyboy in multiple incidents (Chapter 3, Page 28 and Chapter 3, Page 43).
+This is demonstrated when he reassures Ponyboy and stands up for him in multiple incidents (Chapter 3, Page 28 and Chapter 3, Page 43).

 His empathy and understanding of people’s perspectives are seen when he acknowledges how their association with Cherry could tarnish her reputation because they’re greasers (Chapter 3, Page 47).